benjamincrozat/content/posts/laravel-pulse.md

 ## Laravel Pulse release date

-**Laravel Pulse was released on December 1, 2023 as a beta version.**
+**Laravel Pulse was released on December 1, 2023 as a beta version.** I still have no idea when the first stable version will be released, but I will update this article as soon as I know.

 ## The features Laravel Pulse offers